 Images from both at the 1x lens are pretty good, with nice colours and plenty of detail.
 Although Apple says the lenses aren’t the same, I’d be hard pushed to spot any real differences here, really.
 In terms of the basic image quality in good conditions and from the lens I use most often, I’d be more than happy to keep the 16e.

 The ultrawide lens is something I use fairly often on my 16e.
-I could probably live without it if I had to, but the same is things for loads of things I enjoy – I simply don’t want to give up the ultrawide having had one for a number of years.
-It’s also disappointing not to have one when many other budget phones (Androids) have one – it feels like a punishment for being an iOS enthusiast.
+I could probably live without it if I had to, but the same is things for loads of things I enjoy – I simply don’t want to give up the ultrawide, having had one for several years.
+It’s also disappointing not to have one when many other budget phones (Androids) do – it feels like a punishment for being an iOS enthusiast.
 I can’t provide you a slider here as there’s no ultrawide to compare it against – but here’s the angle of view you’d get from an iPhone 16 Pro (or any other iPhone with an ultrawide).

-The third lens of my iPhone 16 Pro – the 5x zoom – is the one I use least often.
-Other people might use it all the time, but I’m generally not that bothered by this focal length.
+The third lens of my iPhone 16 Pro – the 5x zoom – is the one I use least.
+Other people might use it all the time, but I generally don’t consider this focal length a go-to.
 The iPhone 16e obviously doesn’t have a third lens, but you can digitally zoom to 5x and up to 10x (as seen here).
-The results aren’t particularly good, however, so I wouldn’t bother with them, whereas the 16 Pro’s are fairly usable if you want them.
-So while I probably wouldn’t miss the telephoto lens, if you’re somebody who would, then the 16e will be lacking something for you.
+The results are below par, however, so I wouldn’t bother with them, whereas the 16 Pro’s are fairly usable if you want them.
+I wouldn’t miss the telephoto lens, but if you’re somebody who would, then the 16e will be lacking for you.

 During the course of my experiment, I realised I used macro / close-up shooting a lot more than I realised.
-Granted, it’s often for things like photographing a passage from a book I want to remember or reference later, but sometimes it’s also for higher photographic pursuits.
-Things like close-ups of small models, flowers and and even fruit is something I would miss not being able to capture quite so well if I was to give up on my iPhone 16 Pro permanently.
+Granted, it’s often for things like photographing a passage from a book I want to remember or reference later, but also for higher photographic pursuits.
+Close-ups of small models, flowers and fruit are things I would miss being able to capture quite so well if I were to give up on my iPhone 16 Pro permanently.
 Look how close I can get with the 16 Pro – try to shoot the same scene with the 16e and all you’ll get is a blurry mess.

 I don’t shoot in low light all that often, but it’s good to know that when I do, I have a phone with decent enough quality to cope with it.
 At 1x, both do a reasonably good job, but if you’re looking closely you can see that the iPhone 16 Pro has more detail and far less smudging.
 Look at the branches of the trees – the outlines are a lot crisper.
-Would I miss this ability with the iPhone 16 Pro – well, a bit, not a huge amount – but if you spend more time than I do shooting this kind of thing then you might feel differently.
+Would I miss this ability with the iPhone 16 Pro?
+Not a huge amount – but if you spend more time than I do shooting this kind of thing, then you might feel differently.

-OK so here’s where I’ve got some real problems with Apple and its decision making.
+Here’s where I’ve got some real problems with Apple and its decision-making.
 On face value – excuse the pun – the Portraits created by both aren’t a million miles from each other.
 However, there are some big problems for me.
-First of all, the lack of automatic portrait recognition allowing me to blur the background later is something I would miss enormously.
-It’s something I use all the time – I might grab a quick reaction shot of my daughter and realise it would be better with the blurred background.
-I probably use this feature at least three or four times a week.
+First of all, the lack of automatic portrait recognition that allows me to blur the background later is something I would miss enormously.
+I use this feature at least three or four times a week, such as when I take a quick reaction shot of my daughter and realise it would be better with the blurred background.
 Secondly, the fact that the iPhone 16e only recognises human subjects means that shallow depth of field shots of my beloved pet dachshund are off the table.
 Why has Apple done this?
 This is a pure software limitation in both cases.
 It’s there purely to make you buy a more expensive iPhone.
 It’s probably for this alone that I would not buy an iPhone 16e.

-As the selfie cameras appear to be the same, the results do too.
-Both are fine, and both give you the option to shoot Portrait effects.
-Remember again though that with the 16e, you won’t be able to add the Portrait option later, you need to shoot it as a Portrait first.
+As the selfie cameras appear to be the same, the results are, too.
+Both are fine and give you the option to shoot Portrait effects.
+Remember, though, you won’t be able to add the Portrait option later with the 16e; you need to shoot it as a Portrait first.

 iPhone 16e vs iPhone 16 Pro: Price and Value for Money

-If you desperately want an iPhone with a 16 in the title, then the 16e is the cheapest way you’re going to currently be able to do that.
-It’s still not cheap though, starting at $599/£599 for the base 128GB model.
+If you desperately want an iPhone with a 16 in the title, then the 16e is the cheapest way currently.
+It’s still not cheap, though, starting at $599/£549 for the base 128GB model.

-Still, that’s a decent chunk of change compared with the iPhone 16 Pro, which starts at $999/£999 for the 128GB model.
-These are RRPs, and you can already find the iPhone 16 Pro a bit cheaper from some retailers.
+Still, that’s a decent chunk of change compared with the iPhone 16 Pro.
+Although Apple have discontinued the manufacture of the 16 Pro, prices second-hand start at $1095/£1095 for the 128GB model.

 Regardless, cheapness doesn’t necessarily equate to good value for money.
 For the amount which you *don’t* get from the nearly $600 iPhone 16e, it’s hard to suggest that it offers anywhere near good value, whereas while the $1000 iPhone 16 Pro is a lot more expensive, you also get a lot more for it.

-If you’re trying to save cash, realistically what I’d do is go for *neither* option.
-Instead, buy an iPhone 14 Pro – you can get them second hand for less than the 16e.
-You won’t get Apple Intelligence, but so what, you can live without that – we all can I reckon.
+If you’re trying to save cash, I’d go for *neither* option.
+Instead, buy an iPhone 14 Pro – you can get them second-hand for less than the 16e.
+You won’t get Apple Intelligence, but we can all live without that, I reckon.

 Verdict

-At the start of my time with the iPhone 16e, I wanted to see if I thought I could realistically get rid of my expensive iPhone 16 Pro and live with the budget model.
+At the start of my time with the iPhone 16e, I wanted to see if I could realistically get rid of my expensive iPhone 16 Pro and live with the budget model.

 Well, I mean, of course I could.
 Just in the same way I could live without ice cream or Lego – but why would I want to?
 While the general basic image quality of the iPhone 16e is pretty good, there’s just too much I’d miss about the iPhone 16 Pro that I’d be happy to sacrifice for the cash saving.

-There’s the ultrawide lens, which I use fairly frequently.
-There’s the telephoto lens, which I use less often but still enough to miss it a bit.
-There’s the better low light performance.
+There’s the ultrawide lens, which I use frequently.
+There’s the telephoto lens, which I use less often but still enough to miss.
+There’s the better low-light performance.
 There’s the opportunity to get close-up shots of things (did I mention I like Lego).
-Most of all there’s the stupid, stupid software limitations for the Portrait mode on the 16e that really gets my goat.
-Non-camera wise, the iPhone 16 Pro has a brighter screen, a Dynamic Island, MagSafe compatibility and admittedly I haven’t mentioned this before, but it’s available in (very slightly) more interesting colours too.
+Most of all, there’s the ridiculous software limitations for the Portrait mode on the 16e that really get my goat.
+Beyond the camera, the iPhone 16 Pro has a brighter screen, a Dynamic Island, MagSafe compatibility, and it’s available in slightly more interesting colours, too.

 So no, I won’t be trading down on this occasion.
-I’ll keep my iPhone 16 Pro for now, and we’ll see what happens with Trump’s tariff wars to the prices of the new iPhone 17 Pro series, likely to launch in September.
+I’ll keep my iPhone 16 Pro for now, and we’ll see how Trump’s tariff wars impact the prices of the new iPhone 17 Pro series.

 Which would you favour?